ammarahm-ed/nativescript-macos-solid/README.md

 For layout management, foundation utilizes the flexbox layout engine provided by [Meta's Yoga](https://github.com/facebook/yoga), enabling developers to apply almost all flexbox properties to DOM elements.
 This approach simplifies the process of creating complex and responsive layouts.

 The most basic UI element provided by foundation is the view, which internally creates an [NSView](https://developer.apple.com/documentation/appkit/nsview).
 This foundational element serves as the building block for more complex components.
-Foundation already includes a comprehensive set of basic AppKit components, and ongoing efforts are being made to expand this library further, ensuring that developers have access to a all AppKit has to offer.
+Foundation already includes a comprehensive set of basic AppKit components, and ongoing efforts are being made to expand this library further, ensuring that developers have access to all AppKit has to offer.

 ## Solid Renderer